Mahela Jayawardene: Coaching career

 In August 2015, the England Cricket Board signed Jayawardene as batting consultant for the England team.
 He accepted the role and he was a part of the England coaching team travelling to the UAE for the series against Pakistan in October, up to the World Twenty20 in India.

 Mahela Jayawardene was appointed as the coach of the Mumbai Indians team replacing Ricky Ponting for the 10th edition of the Indian Premier League in 2017.
 Mumbai Indians won the 2017 Indian Premier League on 21 May 2017 beating Rising Pune Supergiant at Rajiv Gandhi International Cricket Stadium, Hyderabad.
 He helped Mumbai Indians repeat the feat in 2019 and 2020, becoming only the second team ever to defend the trophy.

 On 26 May 2017, he was appointed as the head coach of Bangladesh Premier League franchise Khulna Titans on a two-year contract replacing Stuart Law who took up duties as the head coach of West Indies cricket team.
-In 2019, he was appointed as the head coach of Southampton side for the inaugural edition of The Hundred.
+In 2019, he was appointed as the head coach of Southampton team for the inaugural edition of The Hundred.

 In July 2021, he was appointed as the consultant of Sri Lanka national under-19 cricket team as a part of the 2022 Under-19 Cricket World Cup preparations and he insisted that he would be working as consultant for free of charge.

 In October 2021, he served as a consultant coach of Sri Lankan national team and was part of the support staff during the first round of the 2021 ICC Men's T20 World Cup.
 However, he opted to stay only for the first round of the ICC Men's T20 World Cup in the UAE mainly due to the bio-bubble fatigue and for personal reasons.
 He admitted that it was difficult as a father to not see his daughter for 135 days due to staying in quarantines and bubbles since June 2021.
-During his brief stint with the side during the World Cup, he was understood to have raised the standards of the players as well as the level of data analysis utilized by the team.
+During his brief stint with the team during the World Cup, he was understood to have raised the standards of the players as well as the level of data analysis utilized by the team.

 He was appointed by Sri Lanka Cricket as the consultant coach of Sri Lanka men's national cricket team, Sri Lanka national U19 cricket team as well as the Sri Lanka A cricket team starting with immediate effect from 1 January 2022 for a time period of one year.
 His coaching stint would be split in order to make room for his coaching stints in franchise cricket for Mumbai Indians in the IPL and for Southern Brave in The Hundred.
-During his one-year deal as consultant coach of Sri Lanka national side, he would provide strategic support for players and management teams at SLC's high performance centre.
+During his one-year deal as consultant coach of Sri Lanka national team, he would provide strategic support for players and management teams at SLC's high performance centre.